-The majority of our members (now about 160) come to the talks or take part in walks or research but the week-to-week running of affairs devolves to the Committee as in our constitution.
+Many of our members come to the talks or take part in walks or research but the week-to-week running of affairs devolves to the Committee as in our constitution.
 This meets every month or so depending on the work in hand and the officers meet between times.
-Minutes are at the moment distributed to the Committee and are available for scrutiny in our ‘yellow box’ in the Stone Mines Information Centre in the centre of the village.
+Minutes are at the moment distributed to the Committee and are available on request by email.

 The officers are the Chairman, the Secretary and Vice-Chair, the Treasurer and the Membership Secretary.